Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
-The Motley Fool owns shares of MAKO Surgical and Medtronic.
-Motley Fool newsletter services have recommended buying shares of Intuitive Surgical, Stryker, and MAKO Surgical.
+Fool contributor Dan Caplinger has no position in any stocks mentioned.
+The Motley Fool recommends Johnson & Johnson.
+The Motley Fool owns shares of Johnson & Johnson and Medtronic.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.